 We live in a world of images, which makes wanting to use words all the time seem a strange choice.
 You already have quite enough words in your life.

 No matter where I have been, or what I have been doing, I have never been far from the urge to get my pen out and describe it.
 Much of the time, it is just about trying to make people laugh, describing a situation that should be mundane and boring, but in a way that makes a reader sit up, notice and smile.
 Equally, I have stood on a street corner in North Belfast and written a poem about the riot that was going on, and in a hospital ward writing a limerick for a dying friend.
 I have tried and failed to describe beautiful views, and then I have succeeded above my wildest dreams in finding the right words to describe an apparently indescribable emotion.
 Much of the early stuff was truly awful- the diaries from my ski season stand out- but some of it still brings me a curious pleasure forty years after it was written.

 This series of blogs was born out of a suggestion by a friend who writes for a living, who put it to me after just enough glasses of wine that perhaps I should aim higher than the odd giggle-provoking one liner on Facebook, and lower than the occasional book that I write.
 Somewhere in between, in other words.
 ‘Do what a columnist does,’ he said, ‘and then try not to be boring.’
 ‘Maybe one day they’ll give you your own column,’ he added, advising me enthusiastically not to apply to the paper that he happened to write for, and thus compete.
-There are around seventy blogs here already, and there have been many thousands of views, not all of them mine.
+There are nearly 200 blogs here already, and there have been many tens of thousands of views, not all of them mine.